tlchampion/mwp_client_onboarding/README.md

 | React                 | localhost:3000 |
 | Panel Dashboard       | localhost:9501 |
 | Streamlit Application | localhost:8501 |

+When ready, the applications can all be terminated by issue a CTRL-C command in the terminal window where you ran the launch.sh script.

 #### Manual Launch